 Allworth Financial has designed 16 broad investment categories to choose from when constructing client portfolios.
 These range from active to passive strategies, along with options for both the risk-averse and risk-tolerant.
 The firm will consider each client's objectives, comfort with risk, income needs, time until retirement and other factors when determining which strategy is most appropriate for them.

 The advisory generally constructs client portfolios using some combination of mutual funds and exchange-traded funds (ETFs).
 These funds tend to focus on variations of fixed-income securities and equities.
-Allworth also dabbles with variable life insurance and variable annuities.
+Allworth also sells variable life insurance and variable annuities.

 Fees Under Allworth Financial